thokjend/MusicQuiz/README.md

 ## Environment Configuration

 To connect the application to your database, you need to set up your own environment variables.
-Create a `.env` file in the root of your project and set up your connection there
+Create a `.env` file in the root of your project and set up your connection there.

 ## Install